zhullyb/monyhar/monyhar/docs/mac/icons.md

-# Chromium's .icns files
+# Monyhar's .icns files

 ## Sizes

 `.icns` files contain multiple sizes of icons.
-The standard `.icns` files for Chromium contain icons of the following sizes:
+The standard `.icns` files for Monyhar contain icons of the following sizes:

 | Size    | Type              |
 |---------|-------------------|